seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 check and costs one line in every future TZ header.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
-The Executor matches each anchor as an exact substring against the repository copy before any work (contract §5); any mismatch is BLOCKED.
+The Executor takes the anchor list from the table below, matches each as an exact substring against the repository copy before any work and records the text each match returned (contract §5); any mismatch is BLOCKED, and since contract v22 a header that omits one is BLOCKED as well.

 **An anchor is a string COPIED out of this file, never one recalled from the rule it names, and it is verified as a literal substring before this block is published.** The inv.
 68 anchor